BaselBoulos/BaselBoulos/README.md

 ## Full-Stack Developer, Production Planner & Control, And World Explorer :)

-I Hold An associate degree specialized in software engineering, And I'm self-taught in Full Stack React & Django.
+I Hold An associate degree specialized in software engineering, And I'm self-taught in Full Stack React (Learning) & Django.

 I love spending hours and hours building things, resolving problem, and learning new technologies✨